Zunaeed-Imran/Laravel_Tutorial/README.md

 ## Database make command.

+-   after install laravel i have face problem with xampp and i solved it by using this command `sudo service apache2 stop`
 -   `php artisan make:migration create_listing_table` with that commadn we can create table in the migration folder
 -   but we should take command form documentation.
 -   `php artisan migrate`